Discover more from Design Buddy

 Reframing

-Netflix does have a solution for people who don't want to be nudged into watching the next episode.
-They can toggle off the "autoplay next episode" feature on profile settings.
-Netflix presents the solution neutrally, without making it feel like addressing a particular issue.
-In comparison, YouTube is very clear about reminding users of their well-being.2
+Netflix has a solution for people who don't want to be nudged into watching the next episode.
+They can turn off the "autoplay next episode" feature in their profile settings.
+Netflix presents this option neutrally, without making it feel like they are addressing a specific issue.

 What if Netflix or other streaming platforms wanted to tackle this problem without treating it as a major well-being concern?

-Something like: Introducing Weekly Release Mode - Enjoy the thrill of anticipation!
-Weekly Release Mode lets you savor each episode one at a time so you can embrace the excitement of waiting and make your viewing journey a memorable one.
+Weekly Release Mode lets you savor each episode one at a time, embracing the excitement of waiting and making your watching experience memorable.

-There's nothing wrong with the solutions.
-But let's imagine that getting a new elevator is out of the question, and installing a stronger engine won't be possible anytime soon.
-It's in this situation that we should start looking at the problem from a different perspective.
-In the story, the owner learned that the slow elevator was the problem, but essentially people hate waiting.
-It’s just frustrating.
-So the reframed problem becomes: How can he make the long waiting time not seem so lengthy and perhaps a bit more enjoyable?
+In this situation, we should start looking at the problem from a different perspective.
+In the story, the owner learned that while the slow elevator was the issue, people essentially hate waiting.
+It's just frustrating.
+So the reframed problem becomes: How can he make the long wait time seem shorter and perhaps more enjoyable?

-To practice reframing, consider asking questions like "What if we saw this situation in a completely different way?"
+To practice reframing, consider asking questions like, "What if we saw this situation in a completely different way?"

-These prompts might be useful for you too:
+These prompts might be useful for you:

 What if this problem were an opportunity?
 How would I approach it differently?